 A 2015 report from the Georgetown University Center on Education and the Workforce titled “College Is Just the Beginning” asserts certifications, apprenticeships, and other workforce training comprise $47 billion of annual U.S. spending on formal training.

 By comparison, Josh Bersin, Principal of Bersin by Delliotte estimates the LMS market to be around $2.5 billion in a 2014 Forbes article.
 Seems like the LMS market should be taking a bigger piece of the $47 Billion CE pie but I have found the complex continuing education functional and business workflow requirements are tough to meet for 90% of vendors and are a nightmare to manage manually.
 Here are some examples.

-The Administrative Nightmare Continuing Education for Accountants
+The Continuing Education Admin Nightmare for Accountants

 Accounting firms, accountants and providers of CPEs (CEUs for accountants) need an LMS that manages a complex set of CEU conditions.